Real New Age Religion

 When you really think about it, nothing is really new.
 It is all really an "improvement" on something old.
 For example, people have always had the need to communicate over long distances.
 At one time, the Pony Express was "new."
 Then came the telegraph, the telephone, the fax machine, and now email.
 It's all essentially an improvement on the same concept - the need to communicate.

-In physics, the theory of entropy states: "Energy (or matter) is neither destroyed nor created, but only changed into another form."
+Physics states: "Energy (or matter) is neither destroyed nor created, but only changed into another form."

 This is true for "metaphysics" as well.